-These tables contain two measures of income inequality among households and individuals aged 16 and over: income quintiles and the Gini coefficient.
+These tables contain three measures of income inequality among households and individuals: the Gini coefficient, income quintiles, and income deciles.

 The Gini coefficient is a measure of inequality in income distribution.
 It is a number between 0 and 100, where 0 means perfect equality between the members of a group (everyone in the group has the same income), and 100 means perfect inequality (the group’s income is earned by a single member).

-Quintiles divide the population into five groups of equivalent demographic weight based on income (lowest income quintile, second quintile, third quintile, fourth quintile, and highest income quintile.)
+Quintiles divide the population into five groups of equivalent demographic weight based on income (lowest income quintile, second quintile, third quintile, fourth quintile, and highest income quintile).
+Deciles divide the population into ten groups of equivalent demographic weight according to the same principles as quintiles.

 These statistics are presented according to three types of income: market income, total income, and after-tax income.
 They come from various Statistics Canada surveys.